AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/share-a-portfolio..md

 >[!NOTE]
 >
->A `Workfront administrator` can add or remove permissions to any items in the system, for all users, without being the owner of those items.
+>A Workfront administrator can add or remove permissions to any items in the system, for all users, without being the owner of those items.

 * The creator of a portfolio has Manage permissions to it, by default.
-* You can share a portfolio individually or you can share several portfolios at the same time.
-Sharing a portfolio is identical to sharing other objects in `Workfront`.
+* You&nbsp;can share a portfolio individually or you can share several portfolios at the same time.
+Sharing a portfolio is identical to sharing other objects in Workfront.
 For information, see [Share an object in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).

 <ul>
  <li> <p>You can only grant View or Manage permissions on Portfolios.<br></p> <p> <img src="assets/screen-shot-2014-01-23-at-12.45.15-pm.png" alt="">&nbsp; &nbsp;<img src="assets/screen-shot-2014-01-22-at-10.03.43-am-190x167.png" alt="" style="width: 190;height: 167;"></p> </li>
- <li> <p>When you share a portfolio, users inherit the same permissions to all the children objects associated with the portfolio, by default.<br></p> <p>For more information about the hierarchy of objects in <span>Workfront</span>, see <a href="../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md" class="MCXref xref">Understand objects in Adobe Workfront</a>.<br></p> </li>
+ <li> <p>When you share a portfolio, users inherit the same permissions to all the children objects associated with the portfolio, by default.<br></p> <p>For more information about the hierarchy of objects in Workfront, see <a href="../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md" class="MCXref xref">Understand objects in Adobe Workfront</a>.<br></p> </li>
  <li>You can remove inherited permissions from the Portfolio.
 For more information about removing permissions from objects, see <a href="../../workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md" class="MCXref xref">Remove permissions from objects in Adobe Workfront</a>. </li>
 </ul>